Logo

 Similar to California’s AB 2020, Maine’s DRS scheme has a tiered deposit refund value, including:

-• Wine and liquor above 50ml: fifteen cents USD
+• Wine and spirits: 15 cents USD

 Impact of DRS in Maine